alinex/alinex.github.io/_posts/2016-01-20-new-linux-laptop.md

 That got me a workable system but the WLAN chipset won't run with Ubuntu 15.10.
 Before taking to much time there I used an USB WLAN Stick.
-I will check for this on the next release of Ubuntu 16.04 LTS.
+I will check for this on the next release of LinuxMint / Ubuntu 16.04 LTS.

 Fazit
 ================================================================================
 The end result is fine.
 I got a system working fast and doing everything I want for a reasonable price.
+But it is like always - it needs some time.